-Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$0 Copay Covered Medicare Urgently Needed Services Vision care Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Referral may be required.
-Please contact the plan for details. \$0 Copay 1 Routine Eye Exam a year in addition to the Medicare covered eye exams \$200 for Eyewear Contact lenses, eyeglasses (lenses and frames), eyeglass lenses or eyeglass frames every year Transportation Services24 one-way trips for health related, plan approved locations.Referral may be required.
-Please contact plan for details.Over the CounterOver the Counter (OTC) items include non-prescription drugs, also known as OTC drugs and health-related items.
-These items are for personal use by the member. \$0 Copay The plan covers \$45.00 every month for approved over the counter, health related products.
+Referral and/or authorization may be required.
+Please contact plan for details. \$0 Copay 1 Routine Eye Exam a year in addition to the Medicare covered eye exams \$400 for Eyewear Contact lenses, eyeglasses (lenses and frames), eyeglass lenses or eyeglass frames every year